 # Connect to a share

-smbclient //10.10.10.1/share -N
+smbclient //10.10.10.1/share -N # null session

-smbclient //10.10.10.1/share -U username
+smbclient //10.10.10.1/share -U username # with credentials

-# Enum4linux — full SMB enumeration
+# enum4linux / enum4linux-ng — full SMB/RPC enumeration

 enum4linux -a 10.10.10.1